 Over time, WEO has developed four formats for PET courses.
 Future PET organizers may draw upon content from past programs of each of these formats:

-- Mini PET: 1 day, this course can be integrated into conferences.
-Hands-on sessions will usually be substituted by demonstration of teaching on models and/or discussion of per-recorded video of teaching on real procedures or simulators.
-Break-out sessions will usually not be included
+- Mini PET: 1 day.
+This course can be integrated into conferences.
+Hands-on sessions are usually substituted with demonstrations of teaching on models and/or discussions of pre-recorded videos of teaching on real procedures or simulators.
+Breakout sessions are generally not included.

-- Micro PET: ½ day, this course can be integrated into conferences, or other courses.
-This course will include lectures and discussions only, but may utilize per-recorded video of teaching on cases or models.
+- Micro PET: ½ day.
+This course can be integrated into conferences or other courses.
+It includes lectures and discussions only, but may incorporate pre-recorded videos of teaching on cases or models.

 PET focuses on didactic skills “how to teach endoscopy”: specific skills for the teacher, how to be more effective at addressing various levels of fellowship, integrating technical and cognitive knowledge, what materials need to be learned by students and how to select trained doctors as teachers who will participate and enhance the ability of the trainee to learn endoscopy in all of its aspects.